schlomm/OSMPubGuide-Backend/README.md

  - Check Sprint Backlog for detailed Tasks, Task-Assignments and User Stories [(click me)][15]
  - Deliverables:
      - System mockup
-     - Documentation of decisions (Check Sprint Backlog)
+     - Documentation of decisions and components (Check Sprint Backlog)
-     - Use Case adapted API to provide additional information (temporal information)
+     - Use Case adapted API to provide additional information (temporal information).
+The API will also be able to query OSM data using the Overpass API.
-     - Use Case adapted database to store temporal information
+     - Use Case adapted database to store temporal information.
-     - Use Case adapted Tile Service, which focusses on important entities
+     - Use Case adapted Tile Services, which focusses on meaningful and useful entities.

 ### Documents